skiqh/couchdb-global-changes/README.md

 couchdb-global-changes
 ======================

-Does what it says on the tin: emit a `change` event for each document change in each db of a couchdb instance.
+Does what it says on the tin: emit a `db-change` event for each document change in each db of a couchdb instance.

 Usage